 My bees have been bringing in yellow pollen (when it’s not freezing cold and snowing like it was yesterday) for the past few weeks now.
 I don’t think they’ve been getting it from dandelions, but I don’t know one way or another.
 Today is the first time I saw a honey bee on a dandelion.
 I like to post this kind of info for my own records.

 There’s not much to see here except some honey bees messing around on some dandelions.

 I’m just using the bees I saw in my front yard today as an excuse to spread this message again: Dandelions provide honey bees and other pollinators with a much needed boost in the spring, especially in seasonally delayed places like Newfoundland where dandelions and other wild flowers don’t begin to bloom in large numbers until June.
-If all dandelions were mowed into mulch or destroyed by pesticides, some honey bees in Newfoundland would be in pretty hard shape.
+If all dandelions were mowed into mulch or destroyed by pesticides, some honey bees and native pollinators in Newfoundland would be in pretty hard shape.
 Strawberries and a variety of fruit trees that benefit from honey bee pollination would lose out too.